Electronics

 Generally, most modern forms of electronic equipment (including computers, cell

-phones, digital cameras, and digital radios and televisions) use
+phones, digital cameras, digital radios, hearing aids, and televisions) use

 digital electronics.